marklogic/marklogic-python-client/examples/langchain/README.md

 ## Testing using a retriever with a basic query

 You are now ready to test the example retriever.
-Run the following to ask a question with the results augmented via the `marklogic_retriever.py` module in this project; you will be prompted for an AzureOpenAI API key when you run this, which you can type or paste in:
+Run the following to ask a question with the results augmented via the `marklogic_similar_query_retriever.py` module in this
+project:

     python ask_similar_query.py "What is task decomposition?" posts

 The retriever uses a [cts.similarQuery](https://docs.marklogic.com/cts.similarQuery) to select from the documents loaded via `load_data.py`.
 It defaults to a page length of 10.
 You can change this by providing a command line argument - e.g.:

     python ask_similar_query.py "What is task decomposition?" posts 15